TheAries174/Multiplayer-Games/README.md

 # Multiplayer-Games

 This webpage is a collection of Multiplayer games.
-The used technologies were:
+The following technologies were used:

 - Node.js/Socket.io, express (for the server)
 - React, React-Router, rc-table (dynamic rendering, concise routing)